BatmanAoD/public-config/README.md

     easy to change without digging through code and adjusting multiple things (e.g. setting primary editor to be Vim, Emacs, or Sublime)
  * Refactor .vimrc to give it some organization
+ * Better way to set up tools from public git repos, such as stderred (currently handled--sort of--in bashrc) and https://github.com/Russell91/sshrc

 setup notes (delete once this is automated)
 -----------